queite/queite.github.io/LearningProjects/PixelsArtProject/README.md

 # PIXELS ART PROJECT

-Project build up in the Web Development Fundamentals Module' block of the [Trybe](https://www.betrybe.com/) course.
+Project build-up in the Web Development Fundamentals Module of the [Trybe](https://www.betrybe.com/) course.
 In this block I learned about `DOM`, `JavaScript`, `Eventos` and `WebStorage`.

 **Objective**: web page's implementation with a color palette that permits the creation of drawings in pixels.